Fleming: The Man Who Would Be Bond

-Fleming: The Man Who Would Be Bond is a 2014 British miniseries of four instalments detailing the military career of James Bond creator Ian Fleming.
+Fleming: The Man Who Would Be Bond is a 2014 British television miniseries of four instalments detailing the military career of James Bond creator Ian Fleming.
 The somewhat fictionalised biography spans the period from 1938 to 1952, dwelling on Fleming's romantic adventures as well as his espionage for the Royal Navy.
 Actor Dominic Cooper stars as Fleming, while Lara Pulver plays his love interest, Ann O'Neill.